Evaluating cross-platform management for Apple devices

 1. Apple feature parity.
 Test the tool with the latest macOS and iOS betas where possible.

-2. Enrollment methods.
+2. Enrolment methods.
 Confirm support for automated device enrolment (ADE) and user-initiated enrolment.

 3. Conditional access.
-Verify integration with your identity provider and SSO.
+Check integration with your identity provider and SSO.

 4. Reporting and audit.
 Check logs expose the fields you need for compliance.